xumc/drunken-man/README.md

 # drunken-man

-drunken-man is a web automation test tool, it can do tests randomly.
-No need to write test cases.
+drunken-man is a automation tool which is designed to do discovery test.

-# todo
+# TODO
-1. <Selenium::WebDriver::Error::UnknownError: unknown error: unsupported protocol
+1. scope limiation
+2. login
+3. deadlock monitor
+4. strategy rules